git/git.github.io/SoC-2015-Ideas.md

 your microproject in your application (e.g. linking to [gmane](http://news.gmane.org/gmane.comp.version-control.git)).

+## Note about the number of slots

+In 2015, the Git organization has very limited mentoring capacity.
+We will probably be able to accept 2 students only this year.

 ## Summer of code main project ideas

 **Students**: Please consider these ideas as starting points for